Kavitate/FlipperZeroBadUSB/Prank/Nope-Pad/ReadMe.md

 ## Description

-The Nope-Pad.txt file will disable the built-in touchpad within a laptop computer.
+Nope-Pad.txt will disable the built-in touchpad within a laptop computer.
+(Must be rebooted to take effect!)

-*In order for the changes to take effect, the laptop will need to be rebooted!
+  - Running Nope-Pad-Revert.txt will restore the touchpad back to normal upon reboot.

-## Fix
+Nope-Pad-Instant.txt uses the GUI to disable the touchpad instantly. (*This option does not require a reboot, but is less dependable.)

-In order to restore the touchpad back to normal functionality, run the Nope-Pad-FIX.txt file.
+  - Running Nope-Pad-Instant.txt again will restore the touchpad back to normal instantly.